How to Get Rid of Carpet Beetles

 Signs of Carpet Beetles

 You may see tiny adult carpet beetles fly toward lights or crawl on your floors.
 Their color is reddish-brown or yellow, and they’re oval shaped.
-As they’re slightly larger than a pin head, so it can be hard to see the actual bug.
+Since they’re slightly larger than a pin head, it can be hard to see the actual bug.

 Fortunately, there are several clues suggesting an infestation, such as discovering their fecal deposits and shed skins.
 However, the obvious way to know there’s an infestation is by noting the damage they do.
 For example, they: